 Are There Different Types Of Concussions?

 Many different concussion grading scales have been created to help doctors gauge what level of concussion a person has.
 Generally, concussions are graded depending on the length of time you lose consciousness.
-For example, a 1997 scale developed by the American Academy of Neurologys assigned concussion grades this way:
+For example, a 1997 scale developed by the American Academy of Neurology assigned concussion grades this way:

 - Grade 1 Concussions Grade 1 concussions include no loss of consciousness and confusion symptoms usually last less than 15 minutes.